insapathogenomics/cml_efsa.wgs.onehealth_facilitator/README.md

 #### Technical notes

 From our experience, performing parallel analyses with the EFSA One Health WGS analytical pipeline in the same computer often leads to some errors.
-Therefore, we strongly advice that you do launch this script in parallel in the same machine.
+Therefore, we strongly advise that you **do not launch this script in parallel** in the same machine.

 ## Citation

 If you use this tool, **please do not forget to cite this repository!**

+INSA PathoGenomics.
+2023.
+Facilitator of the local deployment of the EFSA Whole-Genome Sequencing One Health analytical pipeline. https://github.com/insapathogenomics/cml_efsa.wgs.onehealth_facilitator

 ## Funding

 This work was funded by national funds through FCT - Foundation for Science and Technology, I.P., in the frame of Individual CEEC 2022.00851.CEECIND/CP1748/CT0001 (PathoGenSurveil) and by the project "Sustainable use and integration of enhanced infrastructure into routine genome-based surveillance and outbreak investigation activities in Portugal" ([GENEO](https://www.insa.min-saude.pt/category/projectos/geneo/)) on behalf of the EU4H programme (EU4H-2022-DGA-MS-IBA-1).